A Contribution-based Device Selection Scheme in Federated Learning: Problem Setting

 \subsection{Time cost}

 In each global iteration, the time cost for device $m$ has two components: (i) local computation time: $t_m^{\textrm{comp}} = c_mD_m/f_m$, where $c_m$ is CPU-cycles requirement to compute per bit data; $f_m$ is CPU-cycle frequency; and (ii) communication time: $t_m^{\textrm{comm}} = s_m/(r_mB_m)$, where $s_m$ is the size of transmitted data in bits; $r_m = \log_2(1+ \frac{p_mh_m}{N_0B_m})$ is the rate; $p_m$ is the transmission power; $h_m$ is the channel gain; $N_0$ is the noise power spectral density and $B_m$ is the corresponding bandwidth.
-Then, the corresponding execution time cost $t^{\textrm{exec}}$ per global iteration due to random device scheduling is proportional to $t^{\textrm{cost}}:=\underset{m}{\max}\{t_m^{\textrm{comp}}+t_m^{\textrm{comm}}\}, \forall m \in \mathcal{M}.$ This captures the fact that minimization of $t_\tau^{\textrm{cost}}$ while ensuring fairness of the collaborative training in solving \textbf{P}, there is a need for careful device selection $\tilde{\mathcal{M}}$ and subsequent model aggregation.
+Then, the corresponding execution time cost $t^{\textrm{exec}}$ per global iteration due to random device scheduling is proportional to $t^{\textrm{cost}}:=\underset{m}{\max}\{t_m^{\textrm{comp}}+t_m^{\textrm{comm}}\}, \forall m \in \mathcal{M}.$ This \pp{captures the fact that minimization of $t_\tau^{\textrm{cost}}$ while ensuring fairness of the collaborative training in solving \textbf{P}}, there is a need for careful device selection $\tilde{\mathcal{M}}$ and subsequent model aggregation.

-In the following, we first review the risk minimization problem in \textbf{P} for a known set of selected devices in a primal-dual setting.
-Then, we propose a cost-efficient contribution-based device selection approach with fairness guarantees by exploiting the modified TMC \cite{jia2019towards, nguyen2021marketplace} method to solve the formulated problem in subsequent global iterations.
+In the following, we first reflect the risk minimization problem \textbf{P} for a known set of selected devices in a primal-dual setting.
+Then, we propose a cost-efficient contribution-based device selection approach with fairness guarantees by exploiting the modified TMC \cite{jia2019towards, nguyen2021marketplace} method to solve the \textbf{P} in subsequent global iterations.